 How Much Do Paralegals Make in New Jersey?

-The average salary of paralegal in North Jersey will be more than a paralegal in South Jersey.
+The average salary of the paralegal in North Jersey will be more than a paralegal in South Jersey.
 North Jersey is home to more prominent law firms and the starting pay for paralegals demonstrates this fact.
 However, there is still a benefit for choosing a position at a law firm in South Jersey.
 The cost of living is lower in South Jersey than in cities bordering New York City.
 Plus, South Jersey is closer to Philadelphia or a slightly longer commute to Washington DC.
 Washington DC offers the highest average salary for paralegals in the country and is located less than three hours away from towns in South Jersey.